Skincare Tips from Proactiv+ 3-Step Clear Skin System with Dr. Lara Savage

 Try reducing cow’s milk intake to just 1-2 servings per day (or choose an unsweetened alternative like almond milk), and cut out fatty foods high in omega-6 fatty acids and refined sugars (generally found in all the foods you know are bad for you!) – even if your skin doesn’t dramatically improve, your waistline will!

 Use a good skincare routine like Proactiv+ Proactiv+ 3 Step Clear Skin System has Smart Target technology that delivers acne-fighting formulation directly into the pores.
-It is formulated to address blemishes help deliver PLUS benefits such as improved visible texture and clarity, brighten and smoothen skin, and diminish the look of dark marks.
+It is formulated to address blemishes, help deliver PLUS benefits such as improved visible texture and clarity, brighten and smoothen skin, and diminish the look of dark marks.
 The 3-step system starts with a Smoothing Exfoliator which removes excess dirt and other impurities.
 The exfoliator is applied on damp skin and rinsed with warm water after two minutes.
 The second step is called the Pore Targeting treatment.
-It stops the acne at the source because it delivers blemish-fighting ingredient directly into the pore.
-The lotion is applied all over face to allow full absorption.
+It stops the acne at the source because it delivers blemish-fighting ingredients directly into the pore.
+The lotion is applied all over the face to allow full absorption.
 The final process of the Proactiv+ 3 Step Clear Skin System hydrates the skin with the Complexion Perfect Hydrator.
 The moisturizer will reduce redness, help lighten acne marks and help brighten skin.

 DeiVille.com, created by Green Dei (Daryll Villena)

 Write us at deiville.com(@)gmail(dot)com for tips on entrepreneurship, consumerism, parenting, health talk, digital branding, women talk, Pinoy travels and Manila lifestyle.